shravanngoswamii/shravanngoswamii.github.io/blog/2024/06/16-y-strings-in-js.md

 tags: [javascript, technical, personal]
 ---

-Well, Javascript have any string methods and in this article, we will practice all of them!
+Well, Javascript have many string methods and in this article, we will practice all of them!
 <!-- truncate -->

 ## Get all string from console